luquelab/Athena/docs/courses/googlecolab.md

 # Google Colab Instructions

 Google Colab is a free cloud-based platform that allows you to write and run code in your browser.
 It's a great tool for learning, experimenting, and collaborating on projects.
-This markdown file provides you with some basic instructions to help you get started with Google Colab.
+This website provides you with some basic instructions to help you get started with Google Colab.

 ## Step 1: Accessing Google Colab